 If an automobile policy does not provide the basic complying policy coverages in section 10-4-620, C.R.S. the following must appear on the policy:

 “This policy does not meet the statutory requirements of this State’s financial responsibility laws.
 It does not provide liability coverage for bodily injury and property damage.”

 The provisions of section 10-5-101.5 (1)(b), C.R.S. shall apply to policies of property and casualty insurance issued or delivered in this state by an unauthorized insurer affording coverage only on property located temporarily or permanently, or operations conducted temporarily or permanently outside the boundaries of the United States of America, its territories or possessions when the policy is placed by licensed property and casualty producers or brokers of this state, who shall remain responsible for verifying that the insuring company is licensed or authorized by the appropriate regulatory bodies to transact the business of insurance in that jurisdiction, and contains the following disclaimer:

 “This policy is issued by an insurance company that is not regulated by the Colorado Division of Insurance.
 The insurance company may not provide claims service and may not be subject to service of process in Colorado.
 If the insurance company becomes insolvent, insureds or claimants will not be eligible for protection under Colorado insurance law.”

 These required disclosures must be affixed to the declaration page of the contract given to the insured.
 A copy, bearing the disclosures, must also be maintained by the broker.
 In the case of the issuance of a binder prior to the formal policy, such disclosure must also appear on the binder.

-- The Surplus Lines Association of Colorado issued a Bulletin in 2014 to clarify home state rules in Colorado.
+- The Colorado Division of Insurance issued a Bulletin in 2014 to clarify home state rules in Colorado.
 The Bulletin clarifies that if an insured is headquartered in Colorado but has locations in other states, 100% of the tax is payable to Colorado.